techidaily/site-easy-unlock-android/source/_posts/in-2024-rootjunky-apk-to-bypass-google-frp-lock-for-oneplus-nord-ce-3-lite-5g-by-drfone-android.md

 ![knox unenroll confirmation](https://images.wondershare.com/drfone/article/2024/01/remove-knox-enrollment-service-03.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After removing the OnePlus Nord CE 3 Lite 5G device from Knox Enrollment via the admin account, you may still need to uninstall the Knox app from the Android device.
 This can usually be done through the OnePlus Nord CE 3 Lite 5G device’s settings.
 Navigate to ‘Apps’ in the settings menu, locate the Knox app, and select ‘Uninstall’ or ‘Disable’.
 Be aware that this option might not be available on all devices, depending on how Knox was configured.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Rooting and Flashing a New ROM To Remove Knox Enrollment Service